 Another intriguing solution to the problem is looking at how DNA research is being used to uncover the genetic diversity of the coffee plant.
-After four years of research the University of Buffalo have succeeded in sequencing the DNA of the coffee bean that could be used to breed more disease resistant variations of the plant.
+After four years of research, the University of Buffalo has succeeded in sequencing the DNA of the coffee bean that could be used to breed more disease-resistant variations of the plant.

 What scientists have shown is that if we all do nothing, then orange juice may be the drink of choice for many of us in the morning.

 How will climate change affect what we eat? – Report by Oxfam